lovesurl/lovesurl/README.md

 # ponytown-info

+follow me @lovesurl everywhere! (except insta is lovesurlart)

-sign my ata if u want! <3
+pls sign my ata, if u want! <3

--

-im mostly afk, i have friend rq off so i dont get spammed by randos
+im mostly afk unless im chatting with friends, i have friend rq off so i dont get spammed by randos but just ask in whisp if u wanna add me if we talked a bit :3

-no flirting with me or trying to roleplay preferably, i have a bf and it makes me uncomfortable
+no flirting with me, i have a bf and it makes me uncomfortable

-under 18 dni, no exceptions, im on the 18+ server and i am 22, i dont want to be around children

-c + h is fine, but dont expect for me to be all buddy buddy with you bc of it
+adding on no roleplaying with me, it makes me uncomfy lol

+if im on the safe server i dont mind who interacts, but if im on 18+ I DO NOT want minors talking to me as i also like having time with people closer to my age <3

+c + h is always welcome and appreciated

-no proshippers or the like, i dont care if theyre "just fictional" its still fucking freak shit
+dni proshippers or similar, i dont care if theyre "just fictional" its still wrong in my opinion

 i dont really respond to whispers unless i already am talking to you/know you outside pt or im feeling particularly social
 - if its a crown i will do my best to thank you if i see it in time!!

 i dont care abt drama unless its like something that actually matters irl, most things are just stupid cuz this is a pixel horse game lol

-general dni
+general dni as per usual

 <!--
 **lovesurl/lovesurl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.